Explore and volunteer your way through a Thai kaleidoscope of colour, culture, food, and landscapes!

 This impactful program takes participants off the tourist track to volunteer with an international community development project near Chiang Mai.

 Here, we work alongside a non profit that takes a grassroots approach to working with at-risk populations in ethnic minority communities.
 This is an authentic insight into rural community life in Thailand.
-Participants receive a Certificate in Human and Environmental Development with 30 hours of service for their valuable efforts in elephant conservation and community projects.
-Join us on this truly scintillating and sensory journey that captures the ‘real’ Thailand.

 Our Process